-- (5) Language ability: Required English proficiency is above 79 for TOEFL-iBT, 213 for TOEFL-CBT, 550 for TOEFL-PBT, 6.0 for IELTS or equivalent. - (6) Health: Applicants must be in good health, and free of infectious diseases. - (7) Attendance availability: Applicants should arrive in Japan immediately prior to the date of enrollment and start the course on the date of enrollment. - (8) While the applicant is studying in Japan, he/she shall contribute to mutual understanding between Japan and the home country by participating in activities at schools and communities with the aim of contributing to the internationalization of Japan.
-The applicant shall make efforts to promote relations between the home country and Japan by maintaining close relations with the university attended after graduation, cooperating with the conducting of surveys and questionnaires after the return home, and cooperating with all relevant projects and events conducted by Japanese diplomatic missions in the applicant's home country. - (9) Notes on ineligible applicants: - (a) Members of the armed forces - (b) The applicant who is a previous recipient of a Japanese government (MEXT) scholarship, but does not have educational research experience exceeding more than three years from the first day of the month following the final payment of the previous scholarship to the beginning of the payment of this scholarship.
-This does not apply to the past recipients of Japanese studies scholarships or Japan-Korea Joint Government Scholarship Program for the Students in Science and Engineering Departments or Young Leaders Program who are eligible to apply as long as they enter the universities as research students: - (c) Those who are currently applying for other programs like teacher studies scholarships by a Japanese government (MEXT). - (d) Those who are currently enrolled at a Japanese university with a Student Visa; those enrolled, or scheduled to be enrolled, at a Japanese university as a privately financed international student during the period when the scholarship application was filed until prior to the start of the provision of the scholarship.
+- (5) Language ability: Required English proficiency above 79 for TOEFL-iBT, 213 for TOEFL-CBT, 550 for TOEFL-PBT, 6.0 for IELTS or equivalent. - (6) Attendance availability: Applicants should arrive in Japan immediately prior to the date of enrollment and start the course on the date of enrollment. - (7) While the applicant is studying in Japan, he/she shall contribute to mutual understanding between Japan and the home country by participating in activities at schools and communities with the aim of contributing to the internationalization of Japan.
+The applicant shall make efforts to promote relations between the home country and Japan by maintaining close relations with the university attended after graduation, cooperating with the conducting of surveys and questionnaires after returning home, and cooperating with all relevant projects and events conducted by Japanese diplomatic missions in the applicant's home country. - (8) Notes on ineligible applicants: - (a) Members of the armed forces - (b) The applicant who is a previous recipient of a Japanese government (MEXT) scholarship; provided, those that have educational research experience of three years or more from the first day of the month following the final payment of the previous scholarship to the beginning of the payment of this scholarship are excluded.
+In addition, this does not apply to the past recipients of Japanese studies scholarships or Japan-Korea Joint Government Scholarship Program for the Students in Science and Engineering Departments or Young Leaders Program who are eligible to apply as long as they enter the universities as research students; - (c) Those who are currently applying for other programs by a Japanese government (MEXT). - (d) Those who are currently enrolled at a Japanese university with a Student Visa; those enrolled, or scheduled to be enrolled, at a Japanese university as a privately financed international student during the period when the scholarship application was filed until prior to the start of the provision of the scholarship.
 This does not apply to current self-financed international students at Japanese universities who will complete their courses of study and return to their countries once before the end of the current fiscal year. - (e) Recipients of scholarships from institutions (including government institutions in their home countries) other than Japanese government (MEXT) and Japan Student Services Organization (JASSO) (including the prospective beneficiaries).
-Those who have been selected by support program for international students that are organized by Japanese government (MEXT) or Japan Student Services Organization (JASSO) and continue to be at the university on or after October, 2020 are included. - (f) Applicants who are expected to graduate at the time of application and cannot satisfy the qualifications and the conditions related to academic background by the deadline given. - (g) Holders of dual nationality at the time of application who cannot verify that they will give up Japanese nationality by the time of his or her arrival in Japan. - (h) Applicants who wish, from the time of application, to conduct fieldwork or participate in an internship outside of Japan.
+Those who have been selected by support programs for international students that are organized by Japanese government (MEXT) or Japan Student Services Organization (JASSO) and continue to be at the university on or after October 2021 are included. - (f) Applicants who are expected to graduate at the time of application and cannot satisfy the qualifications and the conditions related to academic background by the deadline given. - (g) Holders of dual nationality at the time of application who cannot verify that they will give up Japanese nationality by the time of his or her arrival in Japan. - (h) Applicants who wish, from the time of application, to conduct fieldwork or participate in an internship outside of Japan.